 Use of Rebound

-In the pool industry, it is illegal that builders even think of reusing rebound.
-This is a grave sin that’s unapproved, and contractors should forget about it.
+In the pool industry, it is against best practices that builders even think of reusing rebound.
+This is a cardinal sin that’s not approved, and contractors should forget about it.
 Any pool builder who does this violates their professional work ethics.
 The outcome will be a risky substandard structure.

 A wrong move